-Why We Focus on Preventive Health
+Why We Focus on Proactive Health

-In my twenties, I was lucky to discover novel information across preventive health realms that unlocked my potential and fulfillment.
+In my twenties, I was lucky to discover novel information across proactive health realms that unlocked my potential and fulfillment.
 Armed with better information, I finally realized my health-related goals, and radically transformed my day-to-day experience of life.
 This self-actualization was exciting, but also frustrating - I had spent years working hard with bad information and getting nowhere.

 Luck may determine our genetics, our environment, and more, but in the Information Age, luck should not determine our ability to discover all viable options and experiment to determine what is best for us.
 All too often we see someone close to us do the hard work to find the courage to change, only to act on bad information and not realize the results that their effort deserves.
 And subsequently, that person may not summon the courage to change again.
 This must stop.

 There is no single correct answer for everyone.
 But there is some correct answer for every individual.
 We need solutions that are designed for our personal genetics and context, like goals, environment, and behavior change obstacles.
-With hard work, we can give everyone a unique combination of information and solutions to build lasting health behaviors that enable fulfillment in everyday life.
+With hard work, we can give everyone a unique combination of information and solutions to build lasting, proactive health behaviors that enable fulfillment in everyday life.

-~ Teddy Daiell, President
+~ Teddy Daiell, Founder